DespoinaSakoglou/Logs-Analysis-Project/README.md

    * run the command ```vagrant up``` to start up the VM
    * run the command ```vagrant ssh``` to log into the VM
-   * change to your vagrant directory: ```cd /vagrant``` Files in the VM's /vagrant directory are shared with the repository's folder on your computer.
+   * change to your vagrant directory: ```cd /vagrant```
 5) Download the data [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)

    Unzip the file after downloading.
 Put the file newsdata.sql into the vagrant directory which is shared with your VM.
 6) Load the database:
    ```psql -d news -f newsdata.sql```